git-lfs/git-lfs/docs/api.md

 ```

 The `oid` and `size` properties are required.
 A hypermedia `_links` section is
-included link relations for the object.
-An object will either return a
-`download` or an `upload` link.
-The `verify` link is optional, and depends on
-the server's configuration.
+included with a `download` link relation.
+Clients can follow this link to
+access the object content.
 See the "Hypermedia" section above for more.

 Here's a sample response for a request with an authorization error: